The Tallest Point Along Our Coast

 Pole Mountain Fire Lookout

 Sonoma Land Trust’s acquisition of Pole Mountain created a forever home for the fire lookout.
 The tower was originally constructed in 1967 and moved to this summit in 1981 following the Creighton Ridge Fire of 1978.
 For over 37 years, lookout staff have been detecting smoke to prevent wildland forest fires, personal injury and property damage.
 The group detects some 15−20 fires on average per year; they also confirm fires that are reported and provide weather updates that help determine fire danger levels and the size of crews sent to new fires.
-The Pole Mountain Fire Lookout is on the National Historic Lookout Register, is the last functioning fire lookout tower in Sonoma County, and is one of only 30 remaining staffed fire lookouts in California.
+The lookout tower is currently in a dilapidated condition and collaborative efforts are underway to design, fundraise and construct a new fire lookout tower on the summit to ensure the continuity of fire detection services along the Sonoma Coast.
+Sonoma Land Trust supports the long-term operation of the Pole Mountain Fire Lookout for the early detection of wildfires in the surrounding region.
+Pole Mountain Lookout, Inc. is seeking donations for the construction of the new tower.
+You can view the fire cameras on Pole Mountain and see the stunning view from the summit firsthand by hiking the Sea to Sky Trail.

 Mosaic of Habitats